- All photos courtesy of Ultra Music Festival.

 The day was March 26, the city Miami, the festival-- Ultra.
 While the world's best in DJ and live electronic talent having already stormed the city for the several days of showcases, pool parties and 24 hour club binges known as Miami Music Week AKA Winter Music Conference AKA Spring Break, that was mere prologue.
 The real behemoth that kicks off festival season started its three day stint at Bayfront Park for its seventeenth year.
 A vast, multinational crowd showed up 50,000 strong (give or take a few), feverishly ready to take on seven stages with sounds ranging from the deepest of house to the biggest of room, and everything else in between.
 Little did anyone know that the skies would soon open up.

 As the swell early birds stormed the festival's gate at 4PM sharp, led by streams of their nation's flags, swirls of fuzzy boots, and some well-earned sunburns, many chose to start their Ultra with Dutch future house wizard, Oliver Heldens' Main Stage debut main.
-His twangy house sound not only his cemented future as a festival mainstay, but was an indicator of the shifting sands of what defines the main stage sound.
-Compared to last year's pyramid, the relatively low-key design could be seen as a testament to the diluted power of the big room EDM sound that used to drive ticket sales to this and other fests.
+His twangy house sound not only cemented his future as a festival mainstay, but was an indicator of the shifting sands of what defines the main stage sound.
+Compared to last year's stage, the relatively low-key design of this year's mainstage structure could be seen as a testament to the diluted power of the big room EDM sound that used to drive ticket sales to this and other fests.

 Across the grounds, one of the Ultra's most defining and credible figures, Carl Cox, helmed his annual Carl Cox & Friends tent, where the Leeds-house sensation Hot Since 82 deployed some upfront rhythms, slow-building drops and punchy IDs from his hotly tipped Knee Deep In Sound imprint.